saikiranpattipaka/saikiranpattipaka/README.md

 ###

 ###
-- 🖥️ **Technologies I’m learning**: Docker, Kubernetes, Jenkins, Terraform, AWS, Linux
+- 🖥️ **Technologies I’m learning**: Docker, Kubernetes, Jenkins, Terraform, AWS, Linux.
-- 🌱 **Currently exploring**: Automation, CI/CD workflows, Monitoring, and Cloud Infrastructure
+- 🌱 **Currently exploring**: Automation, CI/CD workflows, Monitoring, and Cloud Infrastructure.
-- ⚙️ **What excites me**: Building scalable, efficient, and secure infrastructure that can support seamless software delivery
+- ⚙️ **What excites me**: Building scalable, efficient, and secure infrastructure that can support seamless software delivery.
-- 🔧 **Tools I use**: Git, Docker, Kubernetes, Terraform, AWS, Bash, Jenkins
+- 🔧 **Tools I use**: Git, Docker, Kubernetes, Terraform, AWS, Bash, Jenkins.
 - 🧑‍💻 **Fun fact**: I’m always curious about how things work under the hood and love experimenting with new tools and scripts.
 ###